 Ultimately, the College is responsible for all student conduct proceedings.
 Therefore, RMC reserves the right to take whatever action is deemed appropriate and necessary in holding students accountable for their behavior.

-The Conduct Board serves as either a board of original jurisdiction or of appeal.
-It conducts hearings related to academic dishonesty and student disciplinary matters in which there are violations of college regulations that may result in a student’s suspension or dismissal from the College.
+The Student Conduct Board serves as either a board of original jurisdiction or of appeal.
+It conducts hearings related to academic dishonesty and student disciplinary matters in which there are violations of College regulations that may result in a student’s suspension or dismissal from the College.
 It also hears matters related to the constitution of ASRMC.

 Academic integrity at RMC is based on a respect for individual achievement that lies at the heart of academic culture.
 Every faculty member and student belongs to a community of learners where academic integrity is a fundamental commitment.
-The RMC Academic Integrity policy outlines for College community members their rights and responsibilities as they pertain to academic integrity.
+The RMC academic integrity policy outlines for College community members their rights and responsibilities as they pertain to academic integrity.

 Sexual misconduct and sexual assault are unacceptable and will not be tolerated at Rocky Mountain College.
 The College urges an individual who has been subjected to sexual misconduct or sexual assault to make an official report.
 A report of the matter will be dealt with promptly.
 Confidentiality will be maintained to the extent possible.
 The College is committed to providing information regarding on-and off-campus services and resources to all parties involved.
-A comprehensive website dedicated to sexual violence awareness, prevention and support can be found at new page.